Real-time forecasting within soccer matches through a Bayesian lens: Conclusion

-In this article, we developed a Bayesian latent variable model for analyzing and forecasting soccer match outcomes in real-time.
-As per our review of the literature, this is one of the first works for within-game prediction in soccer using a Bayesian framework.
-We used the data from EPL matches across eight seasons, with minute-by-minute data of various events in the matches.
+In our application, we used the data from EPL matches across eight seasons, with minute-by-minute data of various events in the matches.
 The main variable of interest for each game was the outcome, modelled as an ordered multivariate random variable with three categories of response.
 We used a latent variable and two cut-offs on it as a proxy for the final outcome and modelled this latent variable using a linear functional form.
 The functional form involved time-variant and time-invariant covariates as well as their corresponding coefficient, along with a random error term.
-In our computations we use a Gaussian prior for the random errors, the coefficient as well as the cut-offs, and a Dirichlet prior for the joint probabilities based on the cut-offs, to compute the step-wise conditional distributions as well as the posterior predictive distribution.
+In our computations, we use a Gaussian prior for the random errors, the coefficient as well as the cut-offs, and a Dirichlet prior for the joint probabilities based on the cut-offs, to compute the step-wise conditional distributions as well as the posterior predictive distribution.
+It is critical to note that the Bayesian computations in our method are considerably fast due to the specific choices of the priors.
+However, an interesting future direction will be to relax the Gaussian assumptions and see how prior design may affect convergence in similar complex multinomial problems.

-We then evaluated the model's performance in terms of forecast accuracy.
-Our model provides insights into the effect of various events such as corners, crosses and cards in soccer on the outcome.
-The modelling approach is the first to incorporate real-time predictions to the best of our knowledge.
+Coming to the performance in terms of forecast accuracy, we notice that our model provides insights into the effect of various events, such as corners, crosses and cards in soccer, on the outcome.
 Through various evaluation criteria, we find the model to be highly effective across different scenarios.
 We have seen that the results are robust for conventional big teams, as well as for teams with inconsistent performances.
-Furthermore, taking two specific examples, we demonstrate the effectiveness of the model in predicting the outcome well beforehand a decisive goal is actually scored.
+Furthermore, taking two specific examples, we demonstrate the effectiveness of the model in predicting the outcome well beforehand, a decisive goal is actually scored.
 Keeping that in mind, we strongly believe that the proposed methodology can be an extremely useful tool to maintain audience engagement in broadcasting soccer matches, or for the betting markets in real-time.
+A closely related area of research would be to understand the improvement in the win probability by potential substitutions.
+It can be achieved by including the player-level information in the model.
+Based on the within-match statistics and their deviation from the historical performances of the players, one may continuously compute the win-probability for different choices of replacements, which would in turn facilitate the coaches to devise a statistically sound substitution strategy during a match.